 Revocation of admission and/or degree: Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.

 Withholding degree: The University may withhold awarding a degree otherwise earned until the completion of the process set forth in the Student Code of Conduct, including the completion of all educational sanctions.

-Student Group or Organization Educational Sanctions
+Student Organization or Club Educational Sanctions

 - Any of the educational sanctions listed above.